i spend some part of everyday, for the last 34 years, in logistics, shipping, and transportation industries.

 DESPITE HEAVY INVESTMENT, WE SEE LOGISTICS COMPANIES CONTINUE TO STRUGGLE WITH CUSTOMER SATISFACTION.

-No matter how well they think they integrate themselves within the customers’ business – when the time comes for contract renewal, another tender is rolled out with great fan-fare.
+No matter how well logistics companies integrate themselves within the customers’ business – when the time comes for contract renewal, another tender is rolled out with great fan-fare.

 On top of it, scrutiny from consultants is never-ending and intrusive-cutting margin and increasing SLA requirements.